 - Low blood counts, like low white cell, platelet, or red cell counts

 - Parkinson's disease

-- an unusual or allergic reaction to quetiapine, other medicines, foods, dyes, or preservatives
+- An unusual or allergic reaction to quetiapine, other medications, foods, dyes, or preservatives

-Take this medicine by mouth.
+Take this medication by mouth.
 Swallow it with a drink of water.
 Follow the directions on the prescription label.
 If it upsets your stomach you can take it with food.
-Take your medicine at regular intervals.
+Take your medication at regular intervals.
 Do not take it more often than directed.
-Do not stop taking except on the advice of your doctor or health care professional.
+Do not stop taking except on the advice of your care team.

 A special MedGuide will be given to you by the pharmacist with each prescription and refill.
 Be sure to read this information carefully each time.

-Talk to your pediatrician regarding the use of this medicine in children.
-While this drug may be prescribed for children as young as 10 years for selected conditions, precautions do apply.
+Talk to your care team about the use of this medication in children.
+While this medication may be prescribed for children as young as 10 years for selected conditions, precautions do apply.

-Patients over age 65 years may have a stronger reaction to this medicine and need smaller doses.
+Patients over age 65 years may have a stronger reaction to this medication and need smaller doses.